Awnings are either fitted to the roof or wall of a vehicle. Which method is suitable depends on the following three factors:

 Curved edges are suitable for roof fittings.
 Whereas a squared edge with sufficient room above the door will accommodate a wall mounting.
 In either case, suitable mounting brackets are also required.
 Your vehicle’s length will determine the size of the awning.

-Ultimately, this comes down to individual preferences and the amount of space available on your vehicle for mounting.
+Ultimately, this comes down to individual preferences and the money you would like to spend and how hungry your are for comfort.
 We outline key details below:

-Benefit: It is quick and easy!
-At the click of a button, the awning will open or close within 35 secs.
+Benefit - It is quick and easy!
+At the click of a button, the awning will open or close within some seconds.

 Consider the following when deciding to purchase a supported or self-supported awning: